khansohil530/tech-notes/docs/DSA/neetcode150/3sum.md

   - Two Pointers
   - LC_Medium
   - Neetcode150
+hide:
+  - toc
 ---
 # 15. 3Sum

 [Problem Link](https://leetcode.com/problems/3sum/description/){target=_blank}

 This problem is similar to [Two Sum](two_sum.md), we can just use an outer iteration to reduce it to a two sum.
-But core part would be, **how you'd avoid duplicate triplets in result?**
+The crux of the problem is, **how you'd avoid duplicate triplets in result?**

 One approach could be by sorting the array, and since duplicate values would be adjacent we could directly skip them during each iteration.
-Also, Sorting Array is $O(nlogn)$ operation, which wouldn't impact the runtime of our $O(n^2)$ solution.
+Also, sorting the array ($O(nlogn)$) wouldn't impact the total runtime as loops themselves use $O(n^2)$.

 ??? note "Pseudocode"
     - Sort the input Array and start an outer loop as an indicative of first number in triplet.